vis-kid/previewer/_posts/2016-06-24-Getting-Started-With-The-Asset-Pipleline.markdown

 ```

 Reads just a tad nicer without all the curlies and semicolons, no?
-CoffeeScript tries to take care of some of the annoying bits in JavaScript, lets you type less, makes the code a bit more readable, offers a friendlier syntax than JS and deals more pleasantly with writing classes.
-Defining classes was especially for people coming from Ruby not the biggest plus when they had to deal with it in JavaScript.
-CoffeeScript took a similar approach than Ruby and gives you a nice piece of syntactic sugar for it.
+CoffeeScript tries to take care of some of the annoying bits in JavaScript, lets you type less, makes the code a bit more readable, offers a friendlier syntax and deals more pleasantly with writing classes.
+Defining classes was a big plus for a while, especially for people coming from Ruby who were not super fond of dealing with pure JavaScript.
+CoffeeScript took a similar approach than Ruby and gives you a nice piece of syntactic sugar.
+Classes look like this for example:

 ###### Class